nazwhale/TTT/README.md

 I would like the game to gracefully handle bad user input.

 As a project manager,
+To make the game difficult,
-So that I can the difficulty of the game is set at hard, I would like the computer player to be unbeatable.
+I would like the computer player to be unbeatable.

 As a project manager,